Lyneham

 PROFILE FAQ

-Lyneham has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lyneham has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch identified 32 potential impact projects.
-Key ones are Yowani Grounds Estate Development, Residential Project In Lyneham, Fox Place Multi-Unit Development, and Watson Solar Farm.
-The following list details those likely to be most relevant.
+The performance of a region is significantly affected by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 32 such projects that could impact this area.
+Notable projects include Yowani Grounds Estate Development, Residential Project In Lyneham, Fox Place Multi-Unit Development, and Watson Solar Farm.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.